hilton/hilton.github.com/presentations/naming-guidelines.md

 >Research on the cognitive processes of language and text understanding show that it is the semantics inherent to words that determine the comprehension process \[[20](#references)\]

-Other authors agree; Caprile and Tonella say that identifiers are one of most important sources of information about program entities, because they give the programmer an initial idea of the role of entities within the whole program.
+Other authors agree; Caprile and Tonella say that identifiers provide important information about program entities, because they give the programmer an initial idea of these entities’ roles within the whole program.
 Deißenbock and Pizka \[[20](#references)\] not only present their opinion on naming, they also performed measurements.
 They found that in the Eclipse code base, which consists of about 2 MLoC, 33 per cent of the tokens and 72 per cent of characters are devoted to identifiers.

-Better identifiers names have known to correlate with program comprehension.
+Better identifier names have been known to correlate with program comprehension.
 For example, \[[23](#references)\] reports on a study performed with over 100 programmers, who had to describe functions and rate their confidence in doing so.
-Their results show that using full word identifiers leads to better code comprehension than using single letter identifiers, measured by both description rating and by confidence in understanding.
+Their results show that using full word identifiers leads to better code comprehension than using single-letter identifiers, measured by both description rating and by confidence in understanding.
 However, they also found that in many cases there is no difference between words and abbreviations.
-Interestingly enough, this study also found that women comprehend more from abbreviations than men do.
+Interestingly, this study also found that women comprehend more from abbreviations than men do.

-Naming might has been found to matter for the quality of source code.
-Butler *et al.* evaluated the quality of identifiers in 8 large Java projects according to a number of naming style guidelines.
-They found that the occurrence of naming violations correlated with code issues as reported by FindBugs, a static analysis tool for Java [22].
-Especially errors in capitalization, using non-dictionary words and using more than 4 words were correlated with issues.
+Naming might have been found to matter for source code quality.
+Butler *et al.* evaluated the quality of identifiers in eight large Java projects according to a number of naming style guidelines.
+They found that the occurrence of naming violations correlated with code issues as reported by FindBugs, a static analysis tool for Java \[[22](#references)\].
+In particular, capitalisation errors, using non-dictionary words and using more than four words were correlated with issues.

 Developers agree that naming matters.
-In an ethnographic study among 12 professional developers and 18 third-year students [24], researchers found that both students and professional developers find the use of a naming guidelines important.
+In an ethnographic study among twelve professional developers and eighteen third-year students \[[24](#references)\], researchers found that both students and professional developers find the use of naming guidelines important.
 The study also found a remarkable difference between professionals and students: professional developers pay more attention to the name of the identifiers than to source code comments.
-Could this be due to the fact that computer science courses tend to emphasize the importance of comments but largely neglect naming?
+Could this be due to the fact that computer science courses tend to emphasise the importance of comments but largely neglect naming?

-While developers agree that guidelines are important, we have observed that in software development typically turns out to cost more and take longer than anyone expects.
+While developers agree that guidelines are important, we have observed that software development typically turns out to cost more and take longer than anyone expects.
 As Bugayenko writes \[[9](#references)\], software development is ‘a never-ending process’ that will cost ‘All of your money, and it won't be enough’.
 We see that the cost of continuous software development includes the cost of debugging, fixing and maintaining code.
 These activities clearly require programmers to read and understand existing code.
 As programmers, we can only understand code if we know what it means.